 1/4 cup nuts, chopped (walnuts or pecans), optional

 1. Heat a large skillet over medium-high heat.
 Add the butter and allow to melt.
 Add the apple slices to the pan.
 Saute for 5-6 minutes.

 2. Sprinkle the sugar over the apples and add the lemon juice.
 Continue cooking, stirring occasionally, until the sugar has melted and combined with the apple’s natural juices.
-Add the heavy cream, ground cinnamon, and sea salt.
+Add the heavy cream, vanilla, and sea salt.
 Stir well.

 3. Cook until the caramel thickens and become syrupy.
 Remove from heat, but keep warm.

 4. To serve, place ice cream scoops into dessert dishes.
 Spoon the warm caramel apples over the top and serve immediately.

 *The best apples for this recipe are Granny Smith, Golden Delicious, Honey Crisp, or Autumn Glory.